mountblue/javascript-full-stack-path/README.md

 ### Projects:

+**Responsive Website**

+Check out the following [wireframes](https://drive.google.com/drive/u/1/folders/19q7wUU6kAJfe0lFuejMKp1BcCy6am2XM).

+	Use your knowledge of HTML and CSS.
+The display should work in all resolutions.

+	Use your knowledge of responsive media queries, CSS flex and CSS grid for handling multi column layouts.

 **Responsive Portfolio Website**

 	Build your portfolio website using your knowledge of HTML and CSS.
-The display should work in all resolutions.

-	Use your knowledge of responsive media queries, CSS flex and CSS grid for handling multi column layouts.

 #### CSS Reference